 Greed, Disease & Piracy

 Investors were found.
-The principal investor was Dutchman Cornelis de Bellois, a merchant in Rouen.
+The main investor was Dutchman Cornelis de Bellois, a merchant in Rouen, Normandy.
 The Company had a capital of 90,000 livres to go into operation and the goals of the expedition, or the Company, were twofold: colonization and exploitation.

 * * *